mgthk/meteredwifi4kids/README.md

 Known Issues

 1. Daily remaining usage count files (file name in yyyymmdd format) are located at /home/pi/py532lib.
-You may set a crontab job to clean them regularly.
+You may want to set a crontab job to clean them regularly.

 Trouble Shooting